Day Trip From Munich to Neuschwanstein Castle

 Disclaimer: This post contains affiliate links.

-History of King Ludwig’s Neuschwanstein castle
+History of King Ludwig’s Neuschwanstein Castle

-Schloss Neuschwanstein literally translates to “New Swan-on-the-Rock castle”.
-It is located in the village of Schwangau at the border of Germany and Austria.
-This fantasy castle was built by King Ludwig II of Bavaria (Southern Germany) over a century ago.
-Construction of the castle remains unfinished since the king’s mysterious death after residing only 172 days in his beloved castle.
-Neuschwanstein’s doors were opened to the public within weeks of the king’s death in 1886.
-It remains open to date drawing millions of visitors each year.
+This fairytale castle was built by King Ludwig II of Bavaria (Southern Germany) over a century ago.
+Construction of the castle remains unfinished since the king’s mysterious death after residing in his beloved castle for only 172 days.

 Everything we read before the trip referred to King Ludwig II of Bavaria as the Mad King.
 With a nickname like that our initial impression, as an avid reader of medieval history, was a terrifying ruler who brought wreckage to his kingdom.
 Little did we know, not all nicknames are historically glorified.
 Upon further research, we were disappointed when we couldn’t find any wars started by the young king.

 Was he then mad, literally?
 It was somewhat hard to digest that a mentally unstable king would commission such a beautiful endeavor.
-We couldn’t wait for our guided tour to discover the enigma behind this castle and its commissioner.
+We couldn’t wait for our guided Neuschwanstein Castle tour to discover the enigma behind this castle and its commissioner.

 How Ironic that today this very castle is the biggest revenue generator for the government in this area.